 Due to its age, side effects from tricyclics can be more common than in newer medications.
 People taking tricyclic drugs may experience:

 Beta-blockers are a type of cardiac medication.
-They work by making your heart rate slow down and work with a lower force of contraction, resulting in a slower heartbeat and reduced level of blood pressure.
+According to an article published in the journal, StatPearls, they work by making your heart rate slow down and work with a lower force of contraction, resulting in a slower heartbeat and reduced level of blood pressure.

 More specifically, beta-blockers block the effects of the hormone norepinephrine, which plays a key role in your body’s response to stressful events.

 Most of the time, beta-blockers are prescribed to people with cardiovascular health conditions, such as people with hypertension (high blood pressure), heart failure or people who’ve recently had a heart attack.